rabbitom/articles/resume-en.md

 2005 to 2009: Beijing University of Posts and Telecommunications, major in Information Engineering, graduated with a Bachelor degree

 ## Technicial Skills
-* familiar with C, C++, Java, JavaScript and C# programming languages
+* familiar with C, JavaScript and C# programming languages, understand the basics of C++ and Java
 * familiar with Linux, especially Ubuntu
 * familiar with cloud computing platforms, including AWS and Azure
 * experienced in Bluetooth LE and Wi-Fi communication, TCP/IP, HTTP and MQTT protocols